 Treasure: Emile is flat broke (having already given any money Jessu handed him to his creditors) and has no treasure.
 He does have one book on antiques that he is writing himself, and this may provide valuable insight into some of the minor artifacts that the party may come across in their travels.

-Note: Emile's special power elevates him to a CR 3 encounter.
+The Ambush

-The Ambush The core of the ambush is not a stealthy strike, but rather ensuring all the PCs are spaced out a reasonable distance.
+The core of the ambush is not a stealthy strike, but rather ensuring party is spaced out a reasonable distance.
 A goblin ambush would involve trapping the party in a small space and raining death with crossbows, but the Angels take a different approach.
-If Drifter can cause the PCs to spread out it can give the Angels an extra turn to get into position and add to the confusion.
-Fortunately, Drifter has a plan.
+If Drifter can cause the characters to spread out it can give the Angels an extra turn to get into position and add to the confusion.

+Fortunately, he has a plan.
 Drifter has heard of the red dragon Aragnak (at Rappan Athuk, Wilderness Area 25).
-Drifter mentions the dragon to the party, and mentions its habit of occasionally devouring adventurers.
+He mentions the dragon to the party, and mentions its habit of occasionally devouring adventurers.
 He suggests that anyone on watch should also not neglect looking up from time to time.